stinethebean/O365CampDTW/02.Setting up the Environments/hands-on-lab.md

 You now can now use your Microsoft Azure  subscription to use with the remaining labs.

 <a name="Exercise2"></a>
-##Exercise 2: Create an excel and SharePoint add-in using the Napa Development Tools
+##Exercise 2: Create an Excel and SharePoint add-in using the Napa Development Tools
 ### Install the Napa Tools
 1. Navigate to the developer site you created in exercise 1.
 It should be something like http://<your-site>.sharepoint.com/sites/dev
 2. Select build an app.![](http://i.imgur.com/O2sx9EC.png)